• There are no suggestions because the search field is empty.

 A study titled, "The Social Cognitive Effects of Digital Technology on Teenagers" states:

 "One striking negative effect of digital technology consumption is how it diminishes our capacity for empathy by limiting how much people engage with one another.
-The addictive qualities associated with digital consumption and cyber usage is gaining prominence as a serious concern." (emphasis mine)
+The addictive qualities associated with digital consumption and cyber usage are gaining prominence as a serious concern." (emphasis mine)

-The values of the next generation were previously shaped by parents, grandparents, and teachers.
-Today that mentoring role is filled by digital algorithms that choose what children see—algorithms that have no morality, no values, no filters other than popularity.
+That crucial mentoring role is now filled by digital algorithms that choose what children see—algorithms that have no morality, no values, and no filters other than popularity.

-Popularity is determined by how many likes you get on social media platforms.
 Combine those algorithms with parents’ lack of time to spend with their children and teens, and you see many teenagers floundering or turning to peers for support.
-As for parental monitoring—how can a parent monitor children’s use of the instantly disappearing photos on Snapchat?

-So as our “connectedness” goes up, our capacity for empathy goes down, and so does our heart-felt interconnectivity.
-A lack of empathy and compassion creates an object-centric society void of true connection.
+So, as our “connectedness” goes up, our capacity for empathy goes down, and so does our heart-felt interconnectivity.

 Symptoms of a Lack of Empathy

-What are the symptoms of a lack of empathy?
 Just as you know when food has spoiled, there are certain characteristics of a person lacking empathy.
-Here are the most common traits:

 • Unable to truly listen, but may pretend to listen